What we offer you

-- An integrated study abroad placement (Term 2 & 3), Second Year with Monash University in either Melbourne, Australia, or Kuala Lumpur, Malaysia.
-Or, continue studying at Warwick and complete a work placement.
-An intercalated study abroad or work experience option is also available.
+- An integrated study abroad placement where you'll spend part of your second year with Monash University in either Melbourne, Australia, or Kuala Lumpur, Malaysia.
+Or, continue studying at Warwick in your second year and complete a work placement.
+A year-long study abroad or work placement option is also available.

 - Opportunity to be part of a thriving student community, diverse and international by nature, with over 250 student societies, a dedicated network of welfare support services, and fantastic campus facilities.

-You can view the full list of modules (a unit/course of study) offered for 2018/19 here.
+You can view the full list of modules (a unit/course of study) offered for here.
 Modules offered each year can and do change due to staff availability.
 We therefore recommend you explore the current list as a guideline for what you could study.
-Single Honours students will take a full course load of GSD modules whilst Joint Honours will take half of their modules with their partner department.
-See Joint Honours overviews.

 "I now have peers from all over the world that share the same passion as I do "